 The A-BS will bundles pack PDUs for each S-CPE into its’ own MAC PDU

-Insert generated MAC PDUs into a Container Message (see xxx) and send it to the A-CPE.
+Insert generated MAC PDUs into a Container Message and send it to the A-CPE.
 The MAC PDU that encapsulates the Container Message shall have a ARQ Feedback IE added to to indicate the ARQ process for the A-BS/A-CPE link.

 Successful delivery of the MAC PDU that encapsulates the Container Message is dependent upon the ARQ process on the A-BS/A-CPE link.
 When receiving the Container Message, the A-CPE will first process the ARQ Feedback IE attached to MAC PDU that encapsulates the Containre Message.